...then no one will!"

 - Part of Lotso's backstory in Toy Story 3.
 He and his friends were misplaced by their owner during a car trip, and by the time they found their way home, her parents had bought the kid a new Lotso.
 Instead of letting his friends go back, he spent the rest of his life trying to make other toys as miserable and jaded as him.

 Lotso: She replaced us!Woody: She replaced you!
 And if you couldn't have her, no one could!

-- In Rainbow Brite and the Star Stealer, once the Big Bad fails to cature the Diamond Planet for herself, she attempts to ram her ship into it while actually saying the trope name.
+- In Rainbow Brite and the Star Stealer, once the Big Bad fails to capture the Diamond Planet for herself, she has a Villainous Breakdownnote , and attempts to ram her ship into it while actually saying the trope name, sort of.